Nuclear Career Accelerator

 Does the NCA Program offer academic credit?

 No. This is a non-credit, skills-based program designed for career development.
 It does not count toward a degree at Ontario Tech or other institutions.
-However, participants receive a certificate of completion and gain industry-relevant experience.
+However, participants receive digital badges that they can share on social media after successfully completing each course and a University Certificate upon completion of the 4 core courses and a minimum of 3 electives.

 -